vue-pdf-viewer/starter-vpv-ssr-vue-ts/README.md

  - Without Toolbar
  - Mobile View

-_Remark: If you would like more examples, feel free open an issue._

-For more configurations, please check the [documentation](https://docs.vue-pdf-viewer.dev) site.
+If you want to find out more configurations.
+Please check the [documentation](https://docs.vue-pdf-viewer.dev) site.

 ---